Build Your First Automation Using Excel SDK of SAP Build Process Automation

 -

-At the end, when this tutorial will be tested, the below source data will be used:
+At the end, when this tutorial will be tested, for example the below source data will be used:

 -